Plains Habitat

 Most of Habitat's 1400+ American affiliates build wood frame houses.
 However, some affiliates are experimenting with other systems including straw bale construction, ICFs, and SIPs.
 Sumter County Habitat for Humanity, the original affiliate started by Habitat founder Millard Fuller, partnered with the Department of Energy and the Structural Insulated Panel Association (SIPA) to build two SIP houses in Plains, Georgia.
 This field project seeks validation of heating energy savings from SIPs.

 Figure 1.
-Energy Use in this Sumpter County Habitat Home, Built with Conventional
+Energy Use in this Sumpter County Habitat Home,

 2x4 Framing in Plains, GA, was Compared to SIP Constructions